carlosbrando/rails21-book/text/01_ActiveRecord/15_partial_updates.markdown

 	# it creates the following SQL
 	article.save
-	#=>  "UPDATE articles SET title = 'New Title’ WHERE id = 1″
+	#=>  "UPDATE articles SET title = 'New Title' WHERE id = 1"

-Notice how only the fields that were changed in the application were also updated in the database.
+Notice how only the fields that were changed in the application were updated in the database.
 If no field had been updated in the application, then **ActiveRecord** would not execute any update.

 To enable/disable this new feature you change the **partial\_updates** property related to your model.